Cocaine addiction: definition, signs, side effects, and treatment

 Cocaine addiction is a long-term illness marked by compulsive use of the drug in spite of negative effects on one’s social, mental, and physical health.
 Changes to the reward system in the brain cause strong cravings and a lack of control over drug use.

-The signs of cocaine addiction include rapid weight loss, dilated pupils, frequent nosebleeds, heightened anxiety, irritability and mood swings, compulsive drug-seeking behavior, neglect of personal responsibilities, secrecy and social withdrawal, financial difficulties, and deteriorating personal relationships.
+The signs of cocaine addiction include constantly thinking about cocaine and plotting ways to get more, heightened anxiety or restlessness when supply runs low, increasing dosage or frequency beyond intended limits, disinterest in activities unrelated to cocaine, rapid weight loss, dilated pupils, irritability and mood swings, neglect of personal responsibilities, secrecy and social withdrawal and deteriorating personal relationships.

-The side effects of cocaine addiction are categorized into short- and long-term consequences, with short-term side effects including increased heart rate and blood pressure, dilated pupils and sensitivity to light, euphoria, decreased appetite, as well as paranoia and anxiety.
-Long-term side effects of cocaine addiction include cardiovascular problems, multiorgan damage, neurological impairments, mental health disorders, and sexual dysfunction.
+The side effects of cocaine addiction are categorized into short- and long-term consequences, with short-term side effects including increased heart rate and blood pressure, dilated pupils and sensitivity to light, euphoria, runny nose, decreased appetite, as well as paranoia and anxiety.
+Long-term side effects of cocaine addiction include cardiovascular problems, multiorgan damage, HIV/AIDS, hepatitis C and sexual dysfunction.

-Treatment options for cocaine addiction include contingency management (CM), cognitive behavioral therapy (CBT), pharmacological interventions, and aftercare programs.
+Treatment options for cocaine addiction include contingency management (CM), cognitive behavioral therapy (CBT), couples therapy and intensive outpatient therapy (IOT).

 What is cocaine addiction?